Simon Douglas

 5 Stone Buildings are an outstanding set able to cover the full range of private client matters.
 They’re accessible and the go-to set in private client and tax matters.

-Simon has a broad chancery practice, acting for clients both in contentious and non-contentious matters involving wills, trusts and estates.
+Simon has a broad chancery practice, acting for clients both in contentious and non-contentious matters.

-Simon is a contributing author to Snell’s Equity, writing the chapters on trust administration and trustee powers.
-In addition to practice at the bar, Simon is an Associate Professor of Law at the University of Oxford, where he teaches, amongst other things, Succession Law, Trusts and Taxation of Global Wealth.”
+Simon is an author of Snell’s Equity, writing the chapters on trust administration and trustee powers.
+In addition to practice at the bar, Simon is an associate professor at Oxford University where he teaches succession law, trusts and tax.

 About Simon Douglas